High Altitude Conversions

 CANDY TEMPERATURES BY ELEVATION

-Precision Sugar Work in High Places
+Precision Sugar Work at Elevation

 To avoid ending up with a rock-hard caramel when you wanted a soft one, you must adjust your target temperatures.
 The rule of thumb is to subtract the difference between the local boiling point and the sea-level boiling point from the recipe’s temperature.
-Our chart does the math for you, providing adjusted target temperatures for every major candy stage.
-Using these calibrated numbers ensures that your fudge stays creamy and your toffee has the perfect snap, regardless of how many thousands of feet you are above sea level.